-Sugar Alcohols Are in Many Sugar-Free Foods.
-What Are They?
+Sugar alcohols are in many sugar-free foods.
+What are they?

 Fewer calories and carbs are an appealing aspect of sugar alcohols, Slavin said, but there are risks and benefits to consuming them.
 Many downsides of sugar alcohols have to do with how they are processed in the gut.

 Regular sugars are broken down during digestion and then absorbed in the small intestine, said William Chey, a gastroenterologist and professor of medicine at Michigan Medicine.
 Sugar alcohols, on the other hand, are “very slowly and incompletely broken down in the small intestine,” he said.
-The small portion that is broken down gets absorbed as usual, he added — but the half to two-thirds of sugar alcohols that remain unabsorbed move on to the large intestine where they feed your gut bacteria.
+The small portion that is broken down gets absorbed as usual, he added — but the half to two-thirds of sugar alcohols that remain unabsorbed move on to the large intestine, where they feed your gut bacteria.
 Bacteria consequently produce gases and short-chain fatty acids, which pull water into your colon and create a laxative effect.
 Consuming a lot of sugar alcohols, Chey said, can lead to flatulence, bloating, abdominal pain and diarrhea, especially if you have “underlying gastrointestinal conditions like irritable bowel syndrome or inflammatory bowel disease,” he added.

 Studies have found that in adults, consuming 20 to 30 grams of sorbitol per day can cause abdominal pain; 100 grams of xylitol can cause diarrhea; and 20 grams or more of mannitol can have a laxative effect.
 Your tolerance for sugar alcohols will in part depend on how much you weigh: An average adult man who weighs 200 pounds, for instance, will start feeling laxative effects after consuming about 90 grams of erythritol or 2,300 grams of maltitol.
 One serving of Hershey’s Zero Sugar Chocolate Candy Bars has 16 grams of maltitol, and a pint of Halo Top mint chip ice cream has 18 grams of erythritol.

 Sugar alcohols “are a very common cause for gastrointestinal symptoms,” Chey said.
 “It’s literally something we see every day.”

 In fact, the low-FODMAP diet — which is designed to help people soothe digestive distress by eliminating certain types of carbohydrates from their diets — specifically says to avoid sugar alcohols.

 If you frequently have digestive issues, Chey said, look at the nutrition labels of all the sweet things you consume, and if you spot sugar alcohols — which “are pretty ubiquitous,” he said — try eliminating them from your diet.
 This can be a powerful move to explain and relieve gastrointestinal distress.